Persistence helps HSC graduate student meet academic challenges as he prepares for medical school

 Even before the health crisis hit North Texas, the graduate was part of team of students helping other students maintain a good spiritual, mental and physical well-being while tackling rigorous academic programs.

 Frangenberg is a member of the MIND Mental Health Podcast at HSC.
-This spring semester, the group produced a series of podcasts, including one dealing with how to cope with the pandemic and keeping mental well-being while in insolation.
+This spring semester, the group produced a series of podcasts, including one dealing with how to cope with the pandemic and keeping mental well-being while in isolation.

 He also volunteered at one of the free COVID-19 testing sites operated by HSC volunteers.
 The testing sites were a collaboration among the City of Fort Worth, Tarrant County Public Health, HSC and UT Southwestern Medical Center.